RuneScape Logo

 RuneScape Symbol

-The combination of several white, gray, and silver shades makes the word appear to be made of metal.
+The combination of several shades of white, gray, and silver makes the word appear metallic.
 Distinct shadows and highlights create a 3D effect.
 The only bright spot (or rather a stripe) is the dragon’s yellow-orange tail.